patlov/visualanalytics/docs/report.md

 #### DB-Index

 The next step is to identify clusters that can be classified as anomalies and clusters that give a hint to similarities.
-To do that we needed metric that indicates how unique a cluster is.
+To do that we needed metric that indicates how unique/good a cluster is.
 There are several ways to implement such a cluster analysis, we chose the so called DB-index (https://en.wikipedia.org/wiki/Davies%E2%80%93Bouldin_index).
 Clusters with a low DB-index can be seen as unique and good cluster approximation.

-## Use case description

-## Discussion and Outlook